Jump to main content

 • Can I submit receipts for medications I've purchased?

 The UNC Student Health Insurance plan is part of HealthSmart RX pharmacy network.
-This means that in order to received coverage for prescription medications you must use a HealthSmart RX pharmacy.
+This means that in order to receive coverage for prescription medications you must use a HealthSmart RX pharmacy.
 Please see the Policy Brochure for further information regarding coverage of medication.

 • What is an out-of-pocket maximum?

 This is the maximum amount of money the student has to pay for claims per plan year.
-The out-of--pocket maximum for 2016-2017 is $6,350.
+The out-of--pocket maximum for 2024-2025 is $8,550.
 After the deductible has been met, the plan will pay 80% for PPO and 50% for Non-PPO.

 • Does the UNC Insurance cover dental expenses?

 The UNC plan does not cover dental care except for a $500 benefit for impacted wisdom teeth removal.
 You do have the option of adding Cigna Dental Coverage for an additional fee.
-For more information see Cigna Dental.
+For more information see Guardian Dental.